-Select & Save at slow speed so When shooting shutter all the v continuous shu (1) While the shot appears that y button.
-Each in shutter button (2) After selecting press [MENU] Buttons Used for Image Selection [◀] [▶] During playback, these buttons change the playback direction and playback speed.
+Select & Save After continuous shutter shooting is finished, the shot images are played back at slow speed so you can select the images you want to save.
+When shooting with Prerecord CS, the first image saved when you press the shutter all the way is indicated by an "S" mark so you can tell where the continuous shutter operation started.
+While the shot images are playing back and an image appears that you want to save, press the shutter button.
+Each image that you select by pressing the shutter button will have a mark appended to it.
+(2) After selecting all of the images you want to save, press [MENU].
+Dutton's Used [◀][▶] During playback, these buttons change the playback direction and playback speed.
 While playback is paused, these buttons scroll forward or back.
 [SET] Toggles between pause and play.
 Shutter button Press all the way down to select an image for saving.
-[MENU] Saves the selected images and exits the image select operation.
-Save All Save Selected Back ▼] to select the save method you want and then press [SET]. : Saves all the images.
-I: Saves selected images. : Returns to image selection. : Does not save any of the images.
-Always Ask Select Normal (Ba Select the save n Save Selected: S Save All : S shutter shooting is finished, a prompt appears allowing you to atch) or Select & Save. nethod you want to use and then press [SET].
+[MENU] [MENU] Saves the selected images and exits the image select operation.
+3 Use [▲] and [▼] to select the save method you want and then press [SET].
+Save All : Saves all the images.
+Save Selected : Saves selected images.
+Back : Returns to image selection.
+Cancel Save : Does not save any of the images.
+Always Ask select Normal (B Select the save r Save Selected : Save All shutter shooting is finished, a prompt appears allowing you to atch) or Select & Save. nethod you want to use and then press [SET].
 Saves selected images.
 Saves all the images.
 Does not save any of the images.